 - heart disease

-The outcome depends on whether you make lifestyle modifications and take your prescribed medications.
-These changes can delay a heart attack significantly.
+The outcome depends on whether or not you make lifestyle modifications and take your prescribed medications.
+These changes can significantly delay a heart attack.

-Individuals who inherit the mutated gene from both parents are at greater risk for heart attack and death before age 30.
-Men with FH tend to have heart attacks when they are in their 40s or 50s.
-In fact, 80 percent of men with this condition have a heart attack by the time they reach 60.
-Women with this condition tend to have heart attacks when they are in their 50s or 60s.
+People who inherit the mutated gene from both parents are at greater risk for heart attack and death before age 30.
+Men with FH tend to have heart attacks when they’re in their 40s or 50s.
+Eighty-five percent of men with this condition have a heart attack by the time they reach 60.
+Women with this condition tend to have heart attacks in their 50s or 60s.

-Since this disease is genetic, the only way to prevent it is to seek genetic counseling before conceiving.
-If you already have the disease, the key to living longer is to control cholesterol levels.
+Because FH is genetic, the best way to prevent it is to seek genetic counseling before conceiving.
+A genetic counselor will be able to test you and your partner for the mutated gene.
+If you already have the disease, the key to living longer is to control your cholesterol levels.